aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/cells/clear/_index.md

 ## clear {#}

-Clears all cell and row objects.
+Clears all data of the worksheet.